Understand the basics about Chinese festivals in Taiwan!

 Most Chinese festivals and holidays have two things in common: family and food.
-Wether it’s the Chinese New Year holiday, Dragon Boat Festival, or Tomb Sweeping Day, Taiwanese people unfailingly swarm on the highways to travel back to their hometowns – usually from big cities to the countryside – to enjoy a Chinese feast with their families.
+Whether it’s the Chinese New Year holiday, Dragon Boat Festival, or Tomb Sweeping Day, Taiwanese people unfailingly swarm on the highways to travel back to their hometowns – usually from big cities to the countryside – to enjoy a Chinese feast with their family.
+For you, practically speaking, it means less convenience for both public transport and self-drive, as everyone seems to be on the move.

 1st to 15th day of the lunar calendar